sanikeit/K-means-for-Evolving-Datastream/README.md

 - Adaptive Clustering: The algorithm adapts to changes in the data distribution by incorporating a restart mechanism whenever a concept drift is detected, ensuring accurate clustering over time.

 - Approximation Technique: We employ an approximation approach using a surrogate error function that captures the relevant information for clustering quality without explicit concept drift detection.

-## Contributing

-Contributions are welcome!
-Feel free to open a pull request if you find any issues or have improvements to suggest.

-## License

-This project is licensed under the [MIT License](LICENSE).
---